-Shipping containers aren’t the same as a bricks and mortar building – or shed or almost any other premises.
+Intermodal’s aren’t the same as a brick and mortar building – or shed or almost any other premises.
 It is made from steel to start with.
-You need to bear this in mind when you are considering how and when to clean your storage container.
+You need to bear this in mind when you are considering how and when to clean yours.

-Depending on what you are using your shipping container for, different degrees of cleaning will be required.
+Depending on what you are using it for, different degrees of cleaning will be required.
 For example, if you are using it as a space to prepare food or drink you will need to have a much higher level of hygiene than if you are using it to store a plant or machinery.

-Just as with any other space the best way to keep your shipping container in a good state of cleanliness is to clean little and regularly.
+Just as with any other space the best way to keep it in a good state of cleanliness is to clean little and regularly.

-If you are going to buy a shipping container and customise it yourself, it is important that you first clean it properly before you begin to fill it.
-To properly clean your shipping container, you should:
+If you are going to buy a shipping unit and customise it yourself, it is important that you first clean it properly before you begin to fill it.
+To properly clean you should:

 - Give it a thorough sweep, paying special attention to the corners and ensuring that you also brush around the ceilings.
-This will not only remove dust and dirt from the shipping container but will also show up any areas which need to be repaired.
+This will not only remove dust and dirt, but will also show up any areas which need to be repaired.

-- Wash the inside and outside of the shipping container with a hose – or if possible, a pressure washer, to get to the bottom of stubborn dirt.
+- Wash the inside and outside with a hose – or if possible, a pressure washer, to get to the bottom of stubborn dirt.
 Once that you have washed it, make sure that you allow it to dry properly to avoid the potential for rust forming.